 Employment Outlook and Salary Information

-Accountants and auditors in general earned an annual median salary of $67,190 in 2015, while budget analysts earned $71,590, the U.S. Bureau of Labor Statistics (BLS) reported.
-Employment for accountants and auditors was predicted by the BLS to increase by 11%, from 2014-2024, while jobs for budget analysts were projected to grow by 3% - a slower than average pace.
+Accountants and auditors in general earned an annual median salary of $70,500 in 2018, while budget analysts earned $76,220, the U.S. Bureau of Labor Statistics (BLS) reported.
+Employment for accountants and auditors was predicted by the BLS to increase by 6%, from 2018-2028, while jobs for budget analysts were projected to grow by 4% - as fast as the average pace.

 Graduates of a bachelor's degree in managerial accounting program may choose to pursue Certified Public Accountant (CPA) or Certified Management Accountant (CMA) credentials.
 CPA accreditation requirements vary by state, and the U.S. Bureau of Labor Statistics reported that any accountant reporting with the Securities and Exchange Commission must hold a CPA.
 A CMA accreditation requires that students pass an exam, have a minimum of two years of work experience and comply with post-graduation educational requirements, as well as a code of professional ethics.
 Additionally, graduates may also choose to pursue a master's degree in management accounting or a related field.